jahaltom/mtDNA-Pre-term-birth-association-/README.md

 #### Subset nDNA VCF:
 - Selects for only snps, excludes chrs (x,y,and M), selects for samples from previous dataset (IDs.txt).
-- Outputs (plink2.vcf) that will used for PCA/MDS.
+- Outputs (plink2.vcf) that will used for PCA.

-#### Dimensionality reduction via PCA and MDS.
+#### Dimensionality reduction via PCA.
-- Runs plink PCA and MDS using plink2.vcf
+- Runs plink PCA using plink2.vcf
-- MDS dimension count = 5.
-- Outputs results into PCA-MDS
+- Outputs results into PCA

+#### outlierPCA.py
+- Loads PLINK .eigenvec and .eigenval
+- Computes how many PCs are needed to reach ~85% variance
+- Calculates site-wise Euclidean distance
+- Flags the top 1% as outliers per site
+- Saves a keep_samples.txt file
+- Creates a before/after PCA plot

-#### Combine PCA/MDS results with metadata and plot PCA/MDS (CombinePCA-MDS.py):
+#### Combine PCA results with metadata and plot PCA (CombinePCA.py):
-- Takes in eigenvec and mds files and adds this data to (Metadata.Weibull.tsv).
+- Takes in eigenvec and adds this data to (Metadata.Weibull.tsv).
 - Outputs (Metadata.Final.tsv).
-- Takes in eigenval(for PCA), and makes PCA/MDS plots.
+- Takes in eigenval(for PCA), and makes PCA plots.
 - Lables Main/Sub haplogroup and site.